Arithmetic of fuzzy numbers and intervals -- a new perspective with examples

 \begin{subsection}{Algebraic properties of $\Fo$} It follows directly from the definition that the operations of addition ``$\oplus$'' and multiplication ``$\odot$'' are commutative and associative, i.e. for arbitrary $\xi,\eta,\mu\in\Fo,$

 Moreover, the standard distributive property

-is satisfied as well. (for (\ref{distributivity}) to hold, positive support of the characterizing functions is essential.
+is satisfied as well. (for (\ref{distributivity}) to hold, it is essential that the support of the characterizing functions be contained in the positive reals.
 Distributivity will not hold for the extension of section~3). \end{subsection}

-We shall close this section with several examples illustrating the operations of addition and multiplication. \begin{example} The simplest examples of fuzzy numbers, and those that appear in the literature most often, are numbers whose fuzzy components are linear.
-(Such numbers are commonly referred to as ``triangle numbers" and in short denoted by $tr(l,m,r)$).
-So let us consider two such fuzzy numbers $\xi$ and $\eta$ defined by
+We shall close this section with several examples illustrating the operations of addition and multiplication. \begin{example} The simplest examples of fuzzy numbers, and those that appear in the literature most often, are numbers whose fuzzy endpoints are linear.
+(Such numbers are commonly referred to as ``triangle numbers" and in short denoted by $tr_{(l,m,r)}(\cdot)$.
+So let us consider two such fuzzy numbers $\xi$ and $\eta$ defined by their characterizing functions:

 and